 High-class French food in a subterranean space on Bligh Street, where the steak is the stuff of legend.

-When Restaurant Hubert arrived in Sydney in 2016, it marked the first full-service restaurant from the Swillhouse Group and another successful venue in the hospo group's streak of beloved Sydney drinking dens including The Baxter Inn, Frankie's and Shady Pines Saloon.
+When Restaurant Hubert arrived in Sydney in 2016, it marked the first full-service restaurant from the Swillhouse Group and another successful venue in the hospo group's streak of beloved Sydney drinking dens including The Baxter Inn, the dearly departed Frankie's and Shady Pines Saloon.
 In the years since, Hubert has built a reputation as a true gem of the Sydney restaurant landscape.

 From the moment you open the door, this Bligh Street spot will hurtle you headfirst into a C.S.
 Lewis-style adventure, taking you from dreary city streets to the resplendent old-world opulence of post-war Paris.
 It's like an adult's version of Narnia, only this time there's steak and wine.